raspiblitz/raspiblitz/WORKSHOP.md

 _Estimated Duration: 4–6 Hours_

-This scenario is advised only for small groups, or you'll need to bring multiple blockchain copy stations—see details on "Prepare HDDs with Blockchain Data".
+This scenario is advised only for small groups, or you'll need to bring multiple blockchain copy stations - see details on "Prepare HDDs with Blockchain Data".
 Otherwise it needs the least prepartion time and prefinance and can be announced to participants about 5 days beforehand, so that they have time to order all the parts online.

 - [Instruct Participants to bring Hardware](WORKSHOP.md#instruct-participants-to-bring-hardware)
 - [Prepare Blockchain Copy Station](WORKSHOP.md#prepare-blockchain-copy-station)